Neon22/Crochet-Charts-Stitch-Sets/Updating Crochet Charts v1.2/Readme.md

    - C:\Users\userloginname\AppData\Local\Stitch Works Software\Crochet Charts
    - where userloginname is the name of your user.
    - you can find userloginname by finding the appdata folder on your machine and noting the name.
-      - do this by opening a file Browser and typing %appdata% into the address bar
+      - do this by opening a file Browser and typing %localappdata% into the address bar
       - you should end up in a folder like this:
-         - C:\Users\userloginname\AppData\Roaming
-         - The place you want to find is one folder up then under Local\Stitch Works Software\Crochet Charts
+         - C:\Users\userloginname\AppData\Local\Stitch Works Software\Crochet Charts
    - Make a note of this location and leave your file browser open here.
+   - We will be downloading files into here.

 On the Mac look in here:
    - ??